irislin1006/paper_logs/LLM/multilingual/Aya Expanse: Combining Research Breakthroughs for a New Multilingual Frontier.md

 * Achieves 7.1% win-rate improvement in multilingual benchmarks  for the Aya Expanse 8B model against Gemma 2 9B (m-ArenaHard).

 ### Model Merging
-* Merges models trained on different *language families* to balance cross-lingual transfer and linguistic diversity.
+Merges models trained on different *language families* to balance cross-lingual transfer and linguistic diversity.

+**What is Model Merging?** The process strategically leverages diversity among models trained on different data clusters (or their checkpoints)  while maintaining high performance for each individual model.

+Model merging is applied at various stages of the training pipeline, such as during the Arbitrage Phase and Preference Optimization.

-* Techniques:
+* Merging Techniques:
     - Weighted averaging (most effective).
     - SLERP, TIES-merging, and DARE-TIES (less consistent).
 * Larger models benefit more from merging, with 3x gains observed in 32B models compared to 8B.